The Fundamental Limits of Structure-Agnostic Functional Estimation: Introduction

 The estimation of smooth integral functionals of densities was considered by \citet{bickel1988estimating} who studied estimating the integral of the square of a smooth density. \citet{bickel1988estimating} showed that minimax rates for this functional exhibited an ``elbow effect'' -- when the smoothness of the density $\alpha > d/4$ it is possible to attain parametric $\sqrt{n}$-rates but for less smoothness the best achievable rate is non-parametric.
 Their work inspired further work on estimating other smooth integral functionals of densities and regression functions over non-parametric smoothness classes \cite{birge1995estimation,tchetgen2008minimax,kerk1996estimating,laurent1996efficient} culminating in a relatively comprehensive minimax theory for these functionals.
 The work on estimating integral functionals of a smooth density foreshadowed many developments in causal inference: particularly identifying, the sub-optimality of plugin estimates, the improved but minimax sub-optimal performance of one-step corrected estimates, and finally minimax-optimal estimates constructed via higher-order corrections.
+There is also a large body of work studying the estimation of two-sample integral density functionals~\citep{berrett2023efficient,singh2018minimax,singh2020estimating,krishnamurthy2014nonparametric,manole2024plugin} which include many natural divergence measures between distributions.
 Departing from the minimax framework, there are numerous other frameworks in which one could compare estimators.
 These results often provide a complementary picture.
 For instance, the work of \citet{cattaneo2022average} studies estimators of the quadratic functional via the inferential lens of bootstrap consistency, highlighting other tradeoffs between some of the estimators that we study.

 Functionals which arise in causal inference typically exhibit more complex structure, often depending on multiple nuisance functions.
 The work of \citet{robins1994estimation,robins1995semiparametric} highlighted the so-called double robustness phenomenon, where the one-step corrected estimates exhibited (second-order) bias which depended on the product of the errors of nuisance estimates.
 More recent work, highlights the benefits of sample-splitting and cross-fitting when using first-order estimates~\cite{chernozhukov2018double}, and attempts to characterize more precisely the set of functionals for which the first-order estimate is doubly robust \cite{rotnitzky2019characterization,chernozhukov2022automatic}.
 Moving beyond first-order estimates, the work on higher-order influence functions \cite{robins2008higher,robins2017minimax} and the work on complementary minimax lower bounds~\cite{robins2009semiparametric} has aimed to more completely develop the minimax theory for various important functionals in causal inference, when the nuisance functions are H\"{o}lder smooth.